wjzhengsh/blockchain/v10_application.md

 * Admin password: ``enrollSecret``
 * CA Name: ``caName``

-Using the Fabric CA client, we can send an "enroll" call to our Certificate Authority by passing pass in the TLS certs path and the four strings above with the following command:
+Using the Fabric CA client, we can send an "enroll" call to our Certificate Authority by passing in the TLS certs path and the four strings above with the following command:
 ```
 $GOPATH/bin/fabric-ca-client enroll -u https://<enroll_id>:<enroll_password>@<ca_url_with_port> --caname <ca_name> --tls.certfiles <tls_cert_path>
 ```